Skip to main content

 Step 2: Retrieve Usage Data

-• Each transcript response includes:
+• The create transcript response includes:

 • creditsConsumed: credits used for transcript and audio processing